CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

   </tfoot>
 </table>

-The feature service should be created using the CyberTracker Desktop Simulator (see [Download page]({{ site.baseurl }}/xlsform/download)).
+The feature service can be created using the CyberTracker Mobile application from the Settings page of a Survey123 project or using the Desktop Simulator (see [Download page]({{ site.baseurl }}/xlsform/download)).
 There is an option off the **Tools** menu called **Create ArcGIS location service**.
 This tool will automatically create and configure a hosted service which is compatible with CyberTracker:

 <table>
 <tr>